Quick Stats

 Funding Priorities

-The foundation does not operate formal, publicly available grant programs.
-Instead, it makes discretionary grants to preselected organizations through trustee direction.
+The foundation does not operate formal, publicly available grant programmes.
+Instead, it makes discretionary grants to preselected organisations through trustee direction.

 Grant Volume: